In horse racing, speed isn’t just about the horse. Jockeys are built for the sport too. They balance strength and lightness to perform at their best.

 A smaller, lighter jockey reduces the strain on the horse, allowing it to conserve energy and perform better throughout the race.

-Additionally, the jockey’s size affects the overall weight carried by the horse, which is regulated in racing to ensure fairness.
 The right balance between a jockey’s weight and height is essential for achieving the best possible race results while maintaining the horse’s well-being.

 Weight Limit for Jockeys